 7. Tailor your submission to the specific category

 You might want to enter the same campaign in to multiple categories – that’s totally fine but each category will be looking at different aspects so make sure your entry is tailored to the category at hand.
 One entry doesn’t always fit all so help the judges find the information they need for that specific category.

 If you’re tight on time, don’t waste efforts creating a beautiful deck – impress the judges with key information and great results (and maybe a catchy title!).
 It’s nice to be creative and stand out but not at the expense of the content which will be marked against set criteria.

 Double check everything is there and working before you submit.
 It would be such a shame if you missed a crucial section or have a key URL that is broken and the judges can’t access it.

 10. Plan your schedule and enter on time!

 In the interests of fairness for other entrants and our busy judges, we cannot accept late entries so don’t waste all of your hard work by missing the entry deadline.
-Get prepped and started early so you enter on time.
+Get prepped and started early so you can enter on time.